Health and Healthcare; When Health Fails, Healthcare Steps In To Help

-Who needs it and why do they need it?
+Who needs healthcare?
+Why do they need it?

 He hesitated for a few seconds.
-Then in his kind doctor voice said,
+Then in his gentle doctor voice said,

 “You have Multiple Sclerosis.“

 Dr. Thomas Dugan, Nueropsychologist, told us that sweltering mid-July day in Johnstown, Pennsylvania.
-He looked at me as he spoke.
+He looked at me with compassion as he spoke.

-However, what we heard wasn’t a joke.
+What we heard wasn’t a joke, either.
 Doctor Dugan looked serious.
 His face registered concern.
 None of us had ever heard of Multiple Sclerosis.
 When Mother started crying while dad looked stoic, my thoughts wandered.

 Not too much though.
 Recent high school graduate emotions lingered making me a happy camper.
 Thoughts of college in a month raced through my mind.